Jonty-Lees/consumer_behaviour_dash_app/README.md

 3. Pandas
 4. Plotly Express
 5. Dash Bootstrap
+6. Flask
+7. gunicorn
 8. Heroku
 9. GitHub
 10. Miro
 11. Jupyter Notebook
 12. Matplotlib.pyplot
+13. nbformatm

 ---

 ## Installation Instructions

-To use this data celaning and transforamtion notebook,
+To use this dashbord,
 - Git Clone this repository
 - CD into file
-- Download raw data zip and save under a file name 'data'
 - create a vitual enviroment
-  - and install dash, pandas, plotly, matplotlibs, openpyxl and petl
+- Install dash, pandas, plotly, matplotlibs
-- run the data_cleaning.ipynb
+- run the dash app
-  This may take a rather long time but will output the relevent files Then
--run data_transformation.ipynb
-  This will output your data in a readable way and plot graphs.
-It will also export smaller files that can be used in any capacity

 ---

 ### Planning through Miro

-In order to keep track of progress and make sure I was on the right track, I used Miro to organise the project into bitsize pieces
+In order to keep track of progress and make sure I was on the right track, I used Miro to organise the project into bitsize pieces as well as create a wire frame.
+I wanted to create an interface that was very simplistic and easy.

 You can view the page here: [Miro](https://miro.com/app/board/uXjVOdLqfzg=/?invite_link_id=520433487136)